Z11mm/sca-project-c2-app-api/README.md

 ## Deployment Architecture
 ![Deployment Architecture](/assets/images/deploy-str.png)

-Deploy the frontend and api on GKE while using GCP-managed Cloud SQL database service.
+Deploy the frontend and api on the same GKE cluster while using GCP-managed Cloud SQL database service.

 * Frontend deployment (`react_deployment.yml`) <br>
     * Deploy the React frontend with a Load Balancer service to make it accessible over the public internet. <br>